-For example, suppose you invest money at an 6% compounded annual interest rate, how long will it take for the money to double?
+For example, suppose you invest money and the compounded annual interest rate is 6%.
+How long will it take for the money to double?

 The money will double in 72 / 6 years or 12 years.

-Suppose instead you invest money at an 9% compounded annual interest rate, how long will it take for the money to double?
+Suppose instead you invest money and the compounded annual interest rate is 9%.
+How long will it take for the money to double?

 The money will double in 72 / 9 years = 8 years

 Finally, notice that it will take the same amount of time for the money to double regardless of the amount you invest as long as the interest rate is the same.

 For example, 1 million dollars will take 8 years to double if the compounded annual interest rate is 9%.